Inokim OX Review: Overview

 The OX has a unique design and is one of the highest-quality scooters available on the market.
 All of its parts are custom and made to fit and work together.
 This is not a scooter built from generic parts.

 It features a single-sided swingarm that allows you to change the tire without removing the wheel.
-Its innovative suspension is durable and ultra-quiet.
-And, unlike every other scooter, it has a thumb-style throttle that remains comfortable on long trips.
+Its innovative suspension is durable, ultra-quiet, and quite comfortable.
+And, unlike many other scooters, it has a thumb-style throttle that remains comfortable on long trips.

-Available in the US from Fluid Freeride with $100 off discount code AND $100 free accessories (add accessories to cart): ESG4INOKIM100
+Available in the United States from Fluid Freeride with $100 off AND $100 free accessories using discount code: ESG4INOKIM100

 Other Scooters to Consider